sinaziaee/DCGG/README.md

-# Source Code of DComG paper
+# Source Code of DCGG paper

-## DComG: Drug Combination prediction by applying GNNs on DDI node2vec
+## DCGG: Drug Combination prediction using GNN and GAE